llelectronics/3ncode/README.md

 3ncode
 ======

-Graphical video and audio converter for ffmpeg
+Graphical video and audio converter for ffmpeg.
+This is the SailfishOS app branch.